amralaaeldin/Hotel-Management-App-Laravel/README.md

 # Hotel Management App - Laravel

 ## Description
 `Hotel Management App - Laravel` was the graduation project of some ITI group, instructed by Eng.
-Ahmed Abd Elftah
+Ahmed Abd Elftah <br />
+The project contains authentication and authorization for multi guards and multi roles, reservation system and payment through Stipe gateway, CRUD operations on people, rooms and floors, and provides API endpoint that gets staff working in the hotel.

 ## To run it
 - clone `https://github.com/amralaaeledin/Hotel-Management-App-Laravel.git`